kiraacorsac/VV035-blender-study-materials/05 - texturing/02_prinicpled_bsdf_material.md

 Assinges color to different parts of the texture (i.e. to differentiante materials, individual bricks of brick texture, individual wires of chainmail...)

 #### Fuzz:
 Map used to make 'hairy' fabric more realistic.
-Currently not implemented in Blender.
+Currently not implemented in Blender - you might find a node network on the internet, however.

+#### Anisotropic, subdermal, wrinkle, radiosity...:
+If you encouter them, google is your friend :)

 ## Final touches
 You can adjust the scale of every texture at once using this: add *Texture Coordinate* node, *Vector Math* node, connect *UV* output to the *Vector Math* input, set to *Multiply* and adjust scale in the other vector.
 Plug the output of the *Vector Math* to the *Vector* input of every texture.